felys-lang/felys/README.md

 ## What is the Felys Programming Language?

 Felys is a programming language written in Rust.
-The motivation is to create a language where Elysia exists, so regardless of how this project gets developed in the future, there must exist a built-in identifier called `__elysia__`.
-Although it is just a toy language, the implementation is quite elegant without ugly hacks.
-Feel free to try it on the online [playground](https://exec.felys.dev/).
-The ultimate goal is to build a virtual machine based Rust without borrow checker and lifetime checker.
+The motivation is to create a language where Elysia exists, so regardless of how this project evolves in the future, there must exist a built-in identifier named `__elysia__`.
+Feel free to try it using the online [playground](https://exec.felys.dev/).

-## Highlights
+## Highlights and Stories

-There is a beautifully written packrat [parser](felys/parser) that supports left recursion, while maintaining an acceptable performance.
-It could be further optimized in memoization and memory management.

-The [grammar](felys/ast) is similar to Rust, i.e. most traditionally defined statements are actually expressions in this language.
-As long as programmers understand the underlying principle, it is easy to write clean and readable code.
-This will also make the future semantic analyzer extremely powerful.
+There is a clean [packrat](https://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) parser implementation that supports left recursion and unifies tokenization and parsing.
+The performance is actually not bad as everything is built on standard library.

+I witnessed the story of [Elysia](https://www.youtube.com/watch?v=IZg6Qqx_o9U) in my second last year in high school and graduated with [Kiana](https://www.youtube.com/watch?v=X7j8VFU6SIg) the next year.
+These are pretty much the only delightful part I would recall from that period.
+After coming to the college, life gets better, but I can no longer put myself into anything beyond studying or working.
+Thus, I created this project to make the sweetest memory immortal.

+人只会记住美好的事情，而关于高中的那些年，我忘的好像只剩下爱莉希雅了……

 ## License